 HelloPrivacy is a service dedicated to removing your info from data broker databases and the dark web.
 As such, it's an ideal option if Aura seems too overwhelming due to its numerous features.
 Speaking of dark web scanning, HelloPrivacy can't automatically resolve any issues — it provides instructions, but you must manually request data removal.

-HelloPrivacy is a straightforward service that offers good value for the price.
-It covers 115+ data brokers and provides monthly privacy reports.
 We also appreciate that HelloPrivacy has expanded its coverage of data brokers to over 100.
-While it still doesn't offer nearly as many opt-outs as DeleteMe or Incogni, it does cover more brokers than Aura.
+While it still doesn't offer nearly as many opt-outs as DeleteMe or Incogni, it's ideal if you want to ensure everything you choose to remove is fully deleted.

 What we didn’t like